 Earlier this month, the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) announced a major upgrade in the area of whistleblower enforcement.
 According to OSHA’s announcement, the Office of the Whistleblower Protection Program now reports directly to the Labor Department’s Office of the Assistant Secretary.
 Previously, the program reported to the Director of Enforcement Programs.

 The Whistleblower statutes protect workers from retaliation or adverse action by employers for reporting safety violations in the workplace.
-Protection extends to violations of airline, commercial motor carrier, consumer product, environmental, financial reform, food safety, health care reform nuclear, pipeline, public transportation agency, railroad, maritime and securities laws.
+Protection extends to violations of an airline, commercial motor carrier, consumer product, environmental, financial reform, food safety, health care reform nuclear, pipeline, public transportation agency, railroad, maritime, and securities laws.

-Is workplace safety a priority to your employer?
+Is workplace safety a priority for your employer?
+Contact our office today.

 Approved by attorney Justin Beall